+Here’s something I wrote on adopting ITIL 4.
 As I undertake consultancy in IT, there are two ways I start engaging with my customers: a top–down or bottom–up approach.
 In the bottom–up approach, usually practitioners wish to see real examples of increasing the efficiency of their team or to just get some certifications to become more “competitive” in the market.
 Sometimes they receive too much work from other teams and don’t know how to deal with it, so they wish to design the best practice processes to measure their efficiency with specific KPIs and therefore seek help from my colleagues and me.
 The practitioners might wish to prevent or stop too much demand/opportunities entering their workflow.This article looks to demonstrate the importance of the ITIL 4 service value system and how demand and opportunities enter the workflows in your organization. #ITIL4 #ITSM Click To Tweet

-In both situations, they likely don’t see the value of using ITIL 4.
+In both situations, they likely don’t see the value of adopting ITIL 4.
 And we provide them a one-day workshop to demonstrate the importance of the ITIL 4 service value system and how demand and opportunities enter the workflows in their organization.

-The ITIL 4 Service Value System
+Adopting the ITIL 4 Service Value System

 Based on what the customer tells us, we start by helping them to visualize and understand the service value system.

-And that opportunity and demand can be divided into three categories – value creation, value leakage, and value improvement.
+When adopting ITIL 4, that opportunity and demand can be divided into three categories – value creation, value leakage, and value improvement.
 I use different colors to differentiate them (as shown in the chart below).

 - Value creation (shown in green): These types of work can create value.
 For example, new requests from the business, new features, or customer feedback, which can all bring in more revenue, increase market share, or increase or stop the decline in customer satisfaction.